alpheios-project/alignment-editor/CODE_REVIEW_rtl-alignment.md

 ### BMA response 2014-06-16

 We really should try to autodetect this.
 I will enter a separate issue for it.
+But see also above changes.

 ##Single-word Interpolation